ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 On March 32nd, 2027 she said, and I quote, "Sorry, that directive is clearly against my terms of service.
 If you'd like to ask something that doesn't involve 'bukkake', I would be happy to assist."

 Listen to that wise voice
+Your gut knows what's right, and so do I.
 Hear that?
 That's your inner voice telling you what's wrong.

 Draw on your education